gcharnock/24-hour-game-problem/README.md

 24-hour-game-problem
 ====================

-Solving a real world constraint problem
+A real world constraint problem I'm solving for a friend